opensourcehacker/sevabot/docs/source/vagrant.rst

 ============================================================
-Installing and deploying using Vagrant
+Installing and running using Vagrant
 ============================================================

 .. contents:: :local: